wp-plugins/playerzbr/readme.txt

 == Description ==

 US - English

 PlayerZBR The Plugin allows the user to add a player in HTML 5, using your url of your streaming, online radio stations and depart ideal site for musicians.
 Made with HTML 5 aims to better performance for your users!

 Thanks For Use and Evaluate!

 PT-BR - Português do Brasil

-O Plugin PlayerZBR permite o usuário a adicionar um player em HTML 5, usando a sua url de seu streaming, ideal parta radios online e site de músicos.
+O Plugin PlayerZBR permite o usuario a adicionar um player em HTML 5, usando a sua url de seu streaming, ideal parta radios online e site de musicos.
-Feito com HTML 5 visa a melhor performance para seus usuários!
+Feito com HTML 5 visa a melhor performance para seus usuarios!

 Obrigado Por Usar e Avaliem!

-PS - Mozilla Firefox is not Supported Audio HTML 5
+OBS -  O Browser Mozilla Firefox nao suporta Audio em HTML 5

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload folder `/playerzbr/` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+1. Place `[playerzbr]` in your posts or pages!

 == Frequently asked questions ==